 Skin cancer has become well-known in the last several years, but still, many who are diagnosed with it are caught off guard.
 Unfortunately, it’s a type of cancer that people know about, but don’t worry about.
 But the truth is, skin cancer is one of the most common types of diagnosed cancers, so you need to be diligent in checking your skin and watching any existing moles for changes.

-Men and women all over Spring have moles.
+Men and women have moles.
 In fact, they are normal skin growths that pretty much everyone has.
 Most moles are tan or brown in color, sometimes raised, and vary in shape and size.
 Some people are born with moles, while other people’s moles develop later in life.
 Over the years, some patients experience changes in the appearance of their moles, which sometimes results in moles that are “irritated.”

 Dr. Perri’s Conroe patients have mole removal for both cosmetic reasons, and for skin cancer concerns.
 Often, they are concerned about the mole growing back.

-Sometimes Spring adults are surprised to discover that new moles have appeared on their bodies.
+Sometimes adults are surprised to discover that new moles have appeared on their bodies.
 And the discovery often makes them wonder, “How did this mole get here?”
 While most moles appear in childhood or within your first 20 years of life, there are many reasons why moles may appear during adulthood.
-The important thing […]
+The important thing is, […]

 Have you noticed a new, small, red mole or growth on your body, and are wondering what it is?
 The name that dermatologists use for these growths is cherry angiomas.
-These typically benign – that is, non-cancerous – moles usually appear on a Spring resident’s torso, arms, legs, or shoulders.
-While anybody could get them […]
+These typically benign – that is, non-cancerous – moles usually appear on a resident’s torso, arms, legs, or shoulders.
+While anybody could get them at […]

-Many Spring residents have moles on their bodies, but they don’t know what type of moles they have.
+Many residents have moles on their bodies, but they don’t know what type of moles they have.
 This can be a dangerous scenario.
 Knowing the exact type of moles you have, as well as if some of them may require mole removal, is important to your overall health.
-Here is a discussion of the […]
+Here is a discussion of the 3 […]

 Aside from being slightly irritating or unpleasant to look at, moles are generally nothing to be concerned about.
 Usually appearing from childhood through the first 30 years of life, moles are simply skin cells that have grown together in a cluster rather than spreading throughout the skin.
 Owing to their makeup of melanocytes, the cells […]